Please register or login to continue

 2. My hands, once steady enough to draft the delicate arcs of Asterion’s logic, now shake with the quiet insistence of time, and I find myself pausing between thoughts more often than I care to admit.

-3. The city that once echoed with the voices of enquiry and contradiction now murmurs with a different language—one of certainty, of ceremony, of polished truths that no longer invite challenge.
+3. The city that once echoed with the voices of enquiry and contradiction now murmurs with a different language—one of faith, of ceremony, and of polished truths that no longer invite challenges.

 4. I walk its marble corridors like a forgotten annotation in a manuscript no longer read, my presence unnoticed by those persons who quote our names without knowing the questions that shaped them.

-6. Now, I alone remain, not as a survivor in triumph but as a remnant, a final thread in a tapestry that has been folded and stored away.
+6. Now, I alone remain from amongst them, not as a survivor in triumph but as a remnant, a final thread in a tapestry that has been folded and stored away.

 7. The others have vanished into the quiet corners of history—some claimed by exile, others by illness, and a few simply swallowed by the indifference of time.